 MSRP: $299 | Weight: 4.5 lbs | Material: 400D Nylon | Capacities: 45L

 Laptop Sleeve, Hip Belt, Sternum Strap, Multiple Carry Handles, Peak Design Accessories, Lockable Zippers, Expandable Front Pocket, Two Hidden External Pockets, Two Stash Pockets, Mesh Internal Organization, Soft Pocket, Luggage Pass Through,

 - Excellent Accessories

 - High Price

-The Peak Design Travel Backpack is my most used bag.
-Attention to detail is clear throughout the bag.
-It’s a sharp-looking bag, and its quality is evident.
-I commend them on utilizing recycled plastic in construction that provides weatherproofing.
-You won’t look like a “budget backpacker” wearing the pack, and I can comfortably carry it in most environments.
+The Peak Design Travel Backpack is my most used travel bag.
+Attention to detail is evident throughout the bag.
+It’s a sharp-looking bag; its quality is clear through stitches and materials.
+You won’t look like a “budget backpacker” wearing the pack, and you can comfortably carry it in most environments.

-Despite that, the Peak Designs Travel Backpack is great for a minimalist, businessman, or more modern backpacker with a slick design.
-If cost is not a concern, I’d likely go with this backpack for most men.
+Despite that, the Peak Design Travel Backpack is great for a minimalist, businessman, or more modern backpacker with a sleek design.
+At 45L, it’s a little small for extended travel, but it’s very doable with the right packing strategies.
+If cost is not a concern, this is my favorite men’s travel backpack.